Boereck/eclipse-starter/README.md

 ## Linux

 Linux builds need an installed dev version of GTK 3.
-For debian builds install the `libgtk-3-dev` package:
+For Debian based distros install the `libgtk-3-dev` package:

 ```bash
 sudo apt install libgtk-3-dev -y
 ```

+Also note that `glib-2.0` is only supported in version `2.42` or higher.
+This excludes older distros like Ubuntu 14.04 or older.